wethod/learning-center-source/content/payroll/index.md

 Placeholders show you the impact of new employments on your revenues.

-Notice that the Placeholder is already created with a Segment on it.
-It is not possible to delete the last Segment of an employee to cancel a Placeholder, but you can of course modify it.
+{{< note title="Note" >}} Notice that the Placeholder is already created with a Segment on it.
+It is not possible to delete the last Segment of an employee to cancel a Placeholder, but you can of course modify it.{{< /note >}}

 ![](/uploads/2017/08/29/Payroll%2015.55.18.png)

-<span style="font-size: 1rem;"><br></span>